selcuksert/mapapp/README.md

   ```shell
   KIND_EXPERIMENTAL_PROVIDER=podman
   ```
-- Install a new k8s cluster on kind using custom configuration [cluster-config.yml](./k8s/kind/cluster-config.yml) that is to forward ports from the host to an ingress controller running on a node:
+- Open a new terminal window and install a new k8s cluster on kind using custom configuration [cluster-config.yml](./k8s/kind/cluster-config.yml) that contains one control-plane and one worker node setup.
+It also has mappings to forward ports from the host to an ingress controller running on a node:
   ```shell
   kind create cluster --config=./k8s/kind/cluster-config.yml
   ```